New State Program to Help Absent and Disengaged Students and Their Families

 The Learner Engagement and Attendance Program (LEAP), will target 15 school districts across Connecticut.
 Through the program, support personnel will go directly to homes, to engage with families and students, help return them to a more regular form of school attendance, and assist with placement in upcoming summer camps and learning programs.

 Home visits will also enable officials to help other critical student needs, including behavioral and mental health issues, housing, childcare, lack of technology, and other educational needs.

 $10.7 million of Connecticut’s federal COVID-19 recovery fund will be used for the initiative.

 The 15 participating school districts will include:

 - New Haven

 - Norwich Stamford

-For more information on how LEAP will combat the educational, domestic, and logistic challenges associated with the COVID pandemic please read this press release about the Learner Engagement and Attendance Program.
+For more information on how LEAP will combat the educational, domestic, and logistic challenges associated with the COVID pandemic please visit the chronic absence page.